5am Thoughts: The Best Time to Have a Baby

 Fast forward to many years, my first-born grew up and so did I. I learned how to love myself and walked away from a toxic relationship.
 I sashayed my way to a totally different career that I never thought I would enjoy, not to mention, get a better pay.
 I learned how to overcome challenges with grace.

 My life started to become somehow relaxed.
 I raised a good, polite, obedient, and semi-independent son.
-Plus, I have a village with me.
+Plus, I have a village, the best support system, with me.
 So single-parenting was fairly a breeze.
 I gained back a bit of my freedom too.
 And with that, I learned a few new sports, joined social events, made new friends, tried new things, and even committed myself to someone in a new relationship.
 I relived the life I lost after becoming a young mom.

 Rhett's very first international vacay.